 Mr Tulk Cafe review, Melbourne CBD.
 Good for: Students, working, free WiFi, solo coffee dates, meetings.

 I decided to do a bit of a search online.
-I needed a cafe I could work in- I had blog posts piling up and travel research to do and non of this was going to get done without some caffeine in my system.
-After a bit of research I settled for Mr Tulk Cafe.
-It was apparently spacious, it had Wifi, good coffee and it was located right next door the State library, somewhere I had been meaning to check out anyway.
+I needed a cafe I could work in- I had blog posts piling up and travel research to do and none of this was going to get done without some caffeine in my system.
+After a bit of research, I settled for Mr Tulk Cafe.
+It was apparently spacious, it had WiFi, good coffee and it was located right next door the State library, somewhere I had been meaning to check out anyway.